People may have some level of difficulty in making inferences using hypothesis testing.

 When p> 0.05, at the significance level of 0.05, we can not reject the null hypothesis that machine 1 is producing spindles with an average length of 30 cm.

 This simply means that at a significance level of 0.05, we can not conclude whether the machine is producing an average length of 30 cm or not.

 So, we should always keep in mind that when we are not able to reject the null hypothesis, we should not conclude in any other way but in a neutral manner.

 Do share in comments, your experience and other mistakes that you may have once committed/ witnessed.

 Learn all about applied statistics in our upcoming training on Lean Six Sigma (green belt).
-Enroll * for the training now and get a 20% discount when you pay.
+Enroll * for the training now.

 Our free basic training available-